goodwillcoding/artly/README.rst

          GPG version: gpg (GnuPG) 1.4.11

-   You can see your keys here (note the user only read/write permission on the private key file):
+   You can see your keys here (please note the user only has read/write permissions on the private key file):

    .. code-block:: shell